 How To Unlock Bootloader On Nexus 5

-- Download Android SDK and set up ADB & Fastboot mode.
+- Download and configure ADB and Fastboot

 - Turn off the phone and wait for 30 seconds and turn it on again but this time boot in bootloader/fastboot mode by holding Volume Down + Power button.